jac-oblong/JML/keyboard/README.md

 [Reddit](https://www.reddit.com/r/beneater/comments/m836ul/ps2_keyboard_not_working_on_the_6502_but_is/)

 ## Directory Organization
-The `arduino-based-reciever` directory has code for an initial version of the keyboard interface.
+The [arduino-based-receiver](arduino-based-receiver) directory has code for an initial version of the keyboard interface.
 This was used as a starting point for interfacing with the keyboard, including how to interface with the **Perixx PERIBOARD-409P**.
 It is not used in the final version of the computer, but may be useful in understanding how the interface works on a basic level.

+The [fpga](fgpa) directory contains all the code used to program the FPGA.
+The specific FPGA used is the **Tang Nano 9k**.